pfxuan/lustrefs/README.md

 Most plugin configuration is done in XML files with <name><value> tags in each <property> block.
 These changes will need to be made identically on all nodes and services restarted to take effect.
+These changes should be made through the Cloudera or Hortonworks web interface if using those distributions.

 ###REQUIRED CONFIGURATION CHANGES